How to Reduce Your Car Insurance Premiums in Ireland – Top Money-Saving Tips

 The more you drive, the greater the risk of an accident.
 Many insurers now offer lower premiums to drivers who clock up fewer kilometres.

-According to AA Ireland, drivers who cover less than 10,000km per year often pay up to 15% less than heavy commuters.
+According to AA Ireland, drivers who cover fewer kilometres annually typically pay lower premiums compared with heavy commuters, though the exact savings vary by policy and provider.
 If you mainly use your car for local errands or weekend trips, be sure to mention this when requesting quotes.

 Secure Your Car